spanner888/CamScripts/README 1 Import CSV Tool data.md

+script = Menu name

+Script will add ToolBits to the CURRENT CAM Library Tool Table.
+So make sure you have the desired Tool Table active BEFORE you run script.
+It is probably best to create a test Table so to avoid cluttering your existing data!

 CamTbAdd_Importing provides bulk import very flexible csv data to create ToolBits and add to current library.
 Includes powerful naming rules as well as ability to auto-number both ToolBit name and number in the Tool Library.
 Note that the import macro is not considered an example, but is ready for use.